Introduction

 -

-Snacks: Enjoy a handful of nuts or a piece of dark chocolate as a healthy snack between meals.
+Snacks: Enjoy a handful of nuts or a piece of dark chocolate as a healthy snack in between.

 -

-Lunch and dinner: Include colorful vegetables and green leafy vegetables in your main meals.
+Lunch and dinner: Incorporate colorful vegetables and leafy greens into your main meals.

 -

 Antioxidants are an essential part of an effective skincare routine.
 They work best when used regularly.
-Here are some tips for incorporating antioxidants into your daily routine:
+Here are some tips on how to integrate antioxidants into your daily care:

 Tips for using antioxidants